Scully87/Makers_Academy/readme.md

 Makers Academy
 ===================

 #####This repository has been created to show a weekly breakdown of my 12 weeks at [Makers Academy](https://www.makersacademy.com).
 The purpose is to have a single hub that links to all other repositories created whilst on the program for organisational benefit.
+All project Titles are clickable links

 Pre-Course
 -----------